Tacnix/html-clean-template/README.md

 html-cleen-template
 ===================

-Freash and Cleen HTML Template from Tacnix
+Fresh and Clean HTML Template from Tacnix